 Many report a reduction of inflammation, pain, and stress.
 Improve sleep, speedier recovery from injury, improved cardiovascular health, boosted energy levels and a feeling of overall well-being

 Try it out, spend a couple minutes a day ‘grounding’ for 1 week and see how you feel.
-What do you have to loose?
+What do you have to lose?
 After all its absolutely free.